 During your research into squatter’s rights, you’ve probably come across the term “color of title.”
 Color of title simply means that the ownership of a property is not “regular.”
 They don’t have one or more of the legal documents or proper registrations.
 In some states, having any sort of color of title claim can greatly help an adverse possession case.
 Sometimes it can even reduce the required continuous possession time period.

-In Maine, having color of title won’t reduce your continuous possession time period at all.
-You must still reside on the property for 20 uninterrupted years.
+In Maine, having color of title won’t reduce the continuous possession time period at all.
+The squatter must reside on the property for 20 uninterrupted years.
 However, it can go a long way towards winning an adverse possession case.

 A squatter who has won an adverse possession case would also have color of title.